Finer sub-Planck structures and displacement sensitivity of SU(1,1) circular states: SU(1,1) SUPERPOSITIONS

-Let us start when $\overline{n}=2$ in Eq.~(\ref{eq:su11_generic}), representing the SU(1,1) cat state~\cite{Klimov2021, naeem2022}, whose associated Wigner function [Eq.~(\ref{eq:generic_wig})] is illustrated on the Poincar\'e disk (SU(1,1) phase space), see Figs.~\ref{fig:fig2}(a)-\ref{fig:fig2}(c).
-Fig. \ref{fig:fig2}(a) represents the Wigner distribution of the SU(1,1) cat state, with interference fringes appearing around the phase-space origin, which are further emphasized in Fig.~\ref{fig:fig2}(b).
-Fig. \ref{fig:fig2}(c) represents the boundary of the central patch (marked by a black dot in Fig.~\ref{fig:fig2}(b)), specifically obtained by approximating zeros of the central patch under variable values of $k$.
+Let us start with the simplest example of the SU(1,1) cat state~\cite{Klimov2021, naeem2022}, aligned along the $p$ axis of the Poincar\'e disk, whose Wigner function is illustrated in Figs.~\ref{fig:fig2}(a)-\ref{fig:fig2}(c).
+Fig.~\ref{fig:fig2}(a) represents the corresponding Wigner distribution, with interference fringes appearing around the phase space origin, which are further emphasized in Fig.~\ref{fig:fig2}(b).
+Fig.~\ref{fig:fig2}(c) represents the boundary of the central patch (marked by a black dot in Fig.~\ref{fig:fig2}(b)), specifically obtained by approximating zeros of the central patch under variable values of $k$.
 Here, lower (red) to higher $k$ (purple) indicates an inverse relationship between $k$ and the extension of the feature~\cite{naeem2022}.
 This depiction also clearly outlines the edges of the feature.
-It has been noted that this highlighted central feature has the same extension along $p$ as those of the coherent state (extension along $p$ is proportional to $\frac{1}{\sqrt{k}}$), but is more shrunk by a factor of $\frac{1}{\sqrt{k}}$ along $x$ than that of the coherent state, suggesting greater refinement along a single direction in phase space when compared to the coherent state~\cite{naeem2022}.
+It has been noted that this highlighted central feature has the same extension along $p$ as those of the coherent state (extension along $p$ is proportional to $\frac{1}{\sqrt{k}}$), but is more shrunk by a factor of $\frac{1}{\sqrt{k}}$ along $x$ than that of the coherent state, suggesting greater fineness along a single direction in phase space when compared to the coherent state~\cite{naeem2022}.